HorstBaerbel/GBA-image-tools/README.md

 ## Todo (general)

-* TESTS!
+* More TESTS!
 * More modern C++ constructs
-* Do all processing in RGB or YCgCo double true-color, store as BGR in the very end
-* Add builtin -remap and +remap option from ImageMagick
-* Get rid of ImageMagick altogether
+* Get rid of ImageMagick altogether (only used for image I/O atm)
 * Clean up and use internal RLE + LZ77 compression